ButinVladimir/cyberiada/ROADMAP.md

 ## City

 Each city is described as square map of 100x100 cells.
 City is divided into districts.
-Each district may have it's own one main facility: weapon shop, pharmacy, hospital, faction HQ, player HQ, training facility or hacking shop.
-Each district also can have own set of equipments available for purchase.
-In addition, each district has it's own multipliers to requirements and gain multipliers.
+Each district can have own set of equipments available for purchase.
+In addition, each district has it's own set of multipliers, depending on district template and scenario multipliers.
+Some districts may contrain player or faction HQs.

-Each city has it's own line of rewards, each reward requires increasing amount of respect.
+Each city has it's own line of rewards, each reward requires increasing difficulty level.
 Player can achieve multiple rewards in same run.

-Each city district has it's own set of order and hire counters.
+Each city district has it's own set of contract and hire counters.

 ### Facilities

+Each faction in scenario has it's own line of facilities.
+Capturing more districts in the city will lead to increasing amount of available facilities or items.
+For example, capturing 3 districts means first 3 rewards are available.
+These facilities can be: Weapon shop, pharmacy, hospitals, training facilities, hacking shops and probably more.
+Rewarded items depend on faction.

 Weapon shop, pharmacy, hospitals, training facilities and hacking shops have quality.
 Shops can sell items limited by quality.
 Training facilities can increase skill or attribute to level depending on difficulty level and quality.
-Quality can be increased by increasing respect.
+Quality can be increased by purchasing certain faction favor.

 Training facilities can increase only one selected attribute or skill.
 Skill or attribute for training facilities and faction items for other facilities depend on faction.
-Each faction has it's own list of rewards for capturing territories with facilities, facilities will be tied to randomized items during map generation.
-Item facilities can provide only 1 item.

 In addition, districts also reward specific neutral items after capturing it.
 Rewards are randomized during map generation.
 Each district can have maximum one of such item.

 ### Districts

 Each district has it's own set of multipliers.
-These multipliers increase chance of getting contract or side job, increase change of getting mercenary available, increase reputation and money rewards.
+These multipliers increase chance of getting contract, increase change of getting mercenary available, increase reputation and money rewards.
 These multipliers can be increased by specific side jobs and are retained.
 However, spending more on these multipliers will result in diminishing returns.

-When district is captured, it will receive 1 side job for each side job type of lowest quality.
-Player HQ district have 1 of each side job from the start of the game.

-When district is captured, it will receive maximal amount of contracts for each contract type of lowest quality.
-Player HQ district have maximal amount of contracts from the start of the game.
+When district is captured, it will receive maximal amount of contracts for each contract type and each quality.
+However, initial chances to get new mercenary or contract are 0.
+Player must perform specific actions to increase these chances.

+After generating city, for each district will be assigned faction for combat.
+If it's same as player faction, neutral faction will be used.

 ### Factions

 Each city has it's own set factions that try to claim city for themself.
-Player can join one faction if respect requirements are met.
+Player can join one faction if difficulty level requirements are met.
 Once faction is joined, player cannot leave it unless they relocate.

 Each factions has it's own predetermined power level speed, affecting power level of joined faction.

-Faction specific equipment, boosters and augmentations can be by capturing districts, getting blueprints or performing contracts and missions.
+Faction specific equipment, boosters and augmentations can be obtained by capturing districts, getting blueprints or performing contracts and missions.
 Each faction have one or more perks which can be purchased by favors.

 Each faction has it's own set of requirement modifiers, affecting missions and related side jobs and contracts.